smaroukis/traction_summary/traction_summary.md

 3. Consider larger events focusing on attendee quality

 Note: The easiest thing to do is just attend local meetups that are already in your space.
 I think it is important here not to try to sell anyone on anything - make sure your face is shown a few times, organically engage as part of the community, talk to customers about their problems, and then if these problems align with your solution, show how you can help.
 Next is starting your own meetup.
 If you're an SEO firm you would start a meetup that talks about the latest and greatest in SEO software.
 You can also sponsor a meetup, which could include hosting a meetup in your office space, or providing food and drink to attendees.
 Throwing a party can also be an effective way to get some traction.
 Yelp tied this into an exclusivity factor by throwing parties for Yelp Elites (top users) and treating them like VIPs, encouraging other users to be more active on the site.
-Scaling: you can test if there is an apetite for a larger event by hosting a day-long mini-conference.
+Scaling: you can test if there is an appetite for a larger event by hosting a day-long mini-conference.
 Make sure to have high quality speakers and attendees.
 Companies selling products can offset the cost of putting on larger conferences.

 ----

 ## Targets
 * Attend and engage at local meetups
-* See if there is an apetite for bigger events
+* See if there is an appetite for bigger events
 * Be creative

 Note: The only marketing money Twiter ever spent was at SXSW in 2007.
 They had early users and saw that they could capitalize on the event.
 They didn't want a booth on the floor, they wanted to be in the hallways, where they thought the action was.
 They negotiated with the conference and spent $11k to put flatscreen TV's in the hallways with Twitter visualizers, and allowed people to sign up and have their name on the screens by texting to their SMS shortcode.